-Lastly, the project qualifies for an exemption from Development standard 2.c, above, which requires support facilities (i.e. cabinets and shelters) be undergrounded, if feasible, if they would otherwise be visible from public viewing areas (e.g., public roads, trails, recreational areas).
-Undergrounding the equipment is technologically feasible at this location, but it would require the installation of a retaining wall that would add a new large and visible linear feature in the road right of way which would be more visually intrusive than the equipment mounted on the inside of the pole.
-Therefore, the project qualifies for an exemption from the Telecommunications Development Standard 2.c and this finding can be made.
+Lastly, the project qualifies for an exemption from Development standard 2.d, above, which requires support facilities (i.e. cabinets and shelters) be undergrounded, if feasible, if they would otherwise be visible from public viewing areas (e.g., public roads, trails, recreational areas).
+Undergrounding the equipment is technologically feasible at this location, but it would require the installation of a retaining wall that would add an objectionable new visible linear feature in the road right of way which would be more visually intrusive than the equipment mounted on the inside of the pole.
+Therefore, the project qualifies for an exemption from the Telecommunications Development Standard 2.d and this finding can be made.

-2.2.5 The applicant has demonstrated that the facility will be operated within the allowed frequency range permitted by the Federal Communications Commission and complies with all other applicable health and safety standards.
+2.2.5 The applicant has demonstrated that the facility shall be operated within the frequency range allowed by the Federal Communications Commission and complies with all other applicable safety standards.

-The applicant submitted a projected emission report by Jerrold Bushberg, Ph.D., dated April 29, 2009, as a part of the project application for 09CDP-00000-00053.2 The report concludes that RF exposure from the proposed telecommunications facility would be less than 0.3% of the applicable FCC public exposure limit at ground level (approximately 26 feet) and therefore the facility is well within the FCC's health and safety limits.
+The applicant submitted a projected emission report by Jerrold Bushberg, Ph.D., dated April 29, 2009, as a part of the project application for 09LUP-00000-00319.
+The report concludes that RF exposure from the proposed telecommunications facility would be less than 0.3% of the applicable FCC public exposure limit at ground level (approximately 26 feet) and therefore the facility is well within the FCC's health and safety limits.
 Therefore this finding can be made.